pokepark/PokemonRaidBot/docs/config.rst

      - Telegram ID of main maintainer
    * - MAINTAINER
      - Name of main maintainer
+   * - AUTO_REFRESH_POLLS
+     - Bool, enable the auto refresh feature and hides the refresh button from polls.
+Requires a curl job for refreshing.
    * - MAPS_API_KEY
      - Google Maps API key for ``MAPS_LOOKUP``
    * - MAPS_LOOKUP